zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,077.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California, of course.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast.
-You can also buy some premium courses on our website by goi ng to the ESL Podcast Store.
+You can also buy some premium courses on our website by going to the ESL Podcast Store.

 On this episode, we’re going to hear a dialogue bet ween Josette and Tae-jin about buying insurance before you take a trip.
 Let’ s get started.